vusophie/SEG4105_term_project/README.md

-# Deliverable 1
+# Deliverable 3

 ## Project Description

-Each team member will write a pitch based Shape Up for a feature for your project.
+Your team now has a de-risked, well-shaped feature to implement and you are ready to hand-over responsibility to the developers to track and implement.

 ## Team Details